Cartoons are an American Saturday morning tradition. And when Black girl cartoon characters are added to the mix, Saturday mornings be popin’!

 9. Donna Tubbs (The Cleveland Show & Family Guy)

-Donna Tubbs is a complex character with an interesting amorous life.
+Donna Tubbs is a complex character with an interesting, amorous life.
 She is the second wife of Cleveland Brown.
+She’s the principal’s assistant at Stoolbend High School and is a mother of three.
+Donna is Southern and her Southern expressions are often used for comedic effect.

 Dona’s hilariously voiced by Sanaa Lathan!